informalsystems/tendermint-rs/docs/architecture/adr-008-event-subscription.md

 Tendermint servers (e.g. full nodes) provide an [event subscription][tm-event-subs] RPC endpoint to allow clients to receive notifications of specific events as they happen (currently via a WebSockets connection).
-We need to expose this subscription mechanism to the RPC client.
+We need to expose this subscription mechanism through the RPC client.

 In order to achieve this, we need: